Welcome to urfave/cli¶

 release may be installed via the /v3

-suffix.
+recommended version for all new development.
 The state of the main

-branch at any given time may correspond to a
+branch at any given time may

 series release or pre-release.
 Please see the v3